LukeDickerson19/Neural-Gas/README.md

 As seen in the plots above the 2 histograms do not look particularly similar.
 The neural gas histogram also moves a lot while the data's histogram eventually becomes quite stable.
 This could be due to the fact that the data is that of a normal distribution.
 Other topologies could yield better results.

-Further research will be conducted to determine the histograms of different data topologies, and to explore better ways to convert the neural gas into a histogram.
+Further research will be conducted to determine the histograms of different data topologies, and to explore better ways to convert the neural gas into a histogram, such as a kNN algorithm.
 The goal is to find a method where the neural gas's histogram is very similar to the histogram of the data itself for most or all topologies.